Measure Kitchen Counter for Bar Stools: 4 Steps

 • Example: If your bar is 42 inches tall, your ideal seat height would be between 30 and 33 inches.

 When shopping, look for stools where the stated seat height falls within this calculated range.
-Remember that adjustable height stools can offer more flexibility, especially if your counter is an unusual height or if different users have varying preferences.
+Adjustable height stools can offer more flexibility, especially if your counter is an unusual height or if different users have varying preferences.

 Step 3: Measure Counter Width for Quantity